pgpkg/pgpkg/docs/pages/phases.md

 **Create schema and roles**.
 The schema is created with the package's role as owner.
 If the owner or schema already exist, they are assumed to belong to this package.

-**Parse the API**.
+**Parse the managed SQL**.
 Bail early if there are issues with the code.

-**Remove old API objects**.
-Functions, views and triggers that were managed by `pgpkg` are removed;
-note that they can't be used during a migration.
+**Remove managed objects**.
+Functions, views and triggers that were previously managed by `pgpkg` are removed; note that they can't be used during a migration.

 **Grant access**.
 The new schema is granted access to schemas named the `Uses` clause.
 This means that migrations *can* use functions, tables and other objects that they depend on.